hds-lab/d3tutorial/public/tutorials/barchart.md

 Finally, you should see your x-axis miraculously appear in view!

-<a class="btn btn-primary jsbin-button" href="http://jsbin.com/rogab/68/edit?js,output" target="_blank">Open in JS Bin</a>

 ### Add the other axis

 Ok, now we need to add the y-axis.

-> The code for this is very similar to what we used for the x-axis, so why don't you try this yourself?
+The code for this is very similar to what we used for the x-axis, so why don't you try this yourself?

+<a class="btn btn-default jsbin-button" href="http://jsbin.com/rogab/68/edit?js,output">Open in JS Bin</a>

 Note: you won't see a long black line for the y-axis like you do for the x-axis.
 This is because of some special CSS styles that we added to make the chart look better.

-If you get stuck, you can always click the button below to skip ahead to the answer.
+If you get stuck, you can always click the JS Bin button in the next section to skip ahead to the answer.

-<a class="btn btn-primary jsbin-button" href="http://jsbin.com/rogab/69/edit?js,output" target="_blank">Open in JS Bin</a>

 5. Draw some bars